cnosdb/docs/docs/en/latest/manage/tiered_storage.md

 ```SQL
 ALTER DATABASE db1 SET COOLING_DURATION '1d'; // Change the cooldown time of database "db1" from 1 minute to 1 day
 ```
-At this point, due to the increase in cooldown time, the previously cooled data becomes hot again, causing the data to be migrated from cold node 2001 back to hot node 1001.
+At this point, as the cool downtime becomes larger, the cooled data above becomes hot data again, so the data is moved from cold node 2001 to hot node 1001.